 Formal education also proved to be vital to his success.

 “Getting paid education is key,” he said.
-“Like going to CCI with Jeff and Lane.
+“Like going to CCI with Jeff.
 I don’t think I could have learned it any better than what they taught.
 The technique you learn at CCI; that’s where the highest end of this trade comes from,” Gillis said.
-“Jeff’s amazing,” he added, “as is Lane.”
+“Jeff’s amazing,” he added.

 Gillis noted that the skills he learned at The Concrete Countertop Institute were foundational.
 “CCI is the basic institution for learning this trade,” he said.